We provide a range of evidence-based and culturally informed services to support youth, whānau and communities.

 Sometimes it’s not possible for tamariki and rangatahi to stay living at home with whānau.
 When this happens, we provide safe, nurturing homes where tamariki and rangatahi will be cared for and supported to thrive.

 Being a caregiver is an important and challenging role, which requires a strong network of support, tools and resources.
-Through Ahi Kā, you’ll receive support for yourself, support to help you care for tamariki, and join a supportive community.
+Through Ahi Kā, you’ll receive support for yourself and the resources you need to help you care for tamariki.